Difference-in-Differences Estimators When No Unit Remains Untreated: Nonparametric estimators

 \subsubsection{Alternative routes to identification}

+While there are alternative routes to identification than the one presented in Theorem \ref{thm:HAD_WaldDIDsign}, all those we can envision also restrict treatment effect heterogeneity, in a stronger or less transparent way than Assumption \ref{hyp:sign}.
+A first possibility, in the spirit of \cite{fricke2017identification} and \cite{callaway2021difference}, is to assume that the effect of receiving the lowest treatment dose is the same among the least treated and the full population, arguably a stronger restriction than Assumption \ref{hyp:sign} which only bounds effect heterogeneity.
+Under this assumption and parallel-trends conditions, averages of effects of receiving $D_2$ instead of $\underline{d}$ are identified.

-While there are alternative routes to identification than those presented in Theorems \ref{thm:HAD_WaldDIDsign} and \ref{thm:HAD_WaldDID2}, all those we can envision also amount to restricting treatment effect heterogeneity.
-In a previous version of this paper \citep[see][]{dechaisemartin2024twowayfixedeffectsdifferencesindifferencesv4}, we had derived sharp bounds assuming that $|E(\text{TE}_2|D_2)|$ has a known bound.
-This approach implicitly restricts treatment effect heterogeneity, and it will often yield wide and uninformative bounds.
-We had also proposed a parametric approach assuming a known functional form for $E(\text{TE}_2|D_2)$.
-This approach also implicitly restricts treatment effect heterogeneity, in a perhaps less transparent and more parametric manner than Assumptions \ref{hyp:sign} and \ref{hyp:homog_min}.
+In a previous version of this paper \citep[see][]{dechaisemartin2024twowayfixedeffectsdifferencesindifferencesv4}, we had proposed a parametric approach assuming a known functional form for $E(\text{TE}_2|D_2)$.
+This approach implicitly restricts treatment effect heterogeneity, in a perhaps less transparent and more parametric manner than Assumption \ref{hyp:sign}.

 Another alternative route would be to leverage results for RD designs with a discrete running variable \citep[see, e.g.,][]{kolesar2018inference}.
 There as well, we do not observe any unit close to the threshold, which is similar to not observing any unit with a dose close to zero in our setting.
 However, importing those estimators into our context would require that the analyst specifies a bound on the second derivative of $E(\Delta Y|D_2)$.
-As $E(\Delta Y|D_2=d_2)=E(\Delta Y(0))+d_2E(\text{TE}_2|D_2=d_2)$, that second derivative involves $\partial E(\text{TE}_2|D_2=d_2)/\partial d_2$, so bounding it also implicitly restricts treatment effect heterogeneity, in a perhaps less interpretable manner than in Assumptions \ref{hyp:sign} and \ref{hyp:homog_min}.
+As $E(\Delta Y|D_2=d_2)=E(\Delta Y(0))+d_2E(\text{TE}_2|D_2=d_2)$, that second derivative involves $\partial E(\text{TE}_2|D_2=d_2)/\partial d_2$, so bounding it also implicitly restricts treatment effect heterogeneity, in a perhaps less interpretable manner than Assumption \ref{hyp:sign}.